neohiro/SystemMonitor/README.md

 - Network usage
 - Motherboard sensors
-- CPU sensors
+- CPU sensors (fan speed included)
 - GPU sensors (multiple GPU supported)
 - PCIe sensors
-- Storage sensors
+- Storage sensors (I/O included)
 - ...

 Allows for switching to Fahrenheit from Celsius.
 Save to Log will save the active readings into your Documents.